tymbalodeon/job-application/README.md

 {resume|cover-letter}>` to open a file for editing and compiling on changes, or `just compile` to compile only.

+_Note: Paths must be full paths, NOT relative paths!_

 ### Tags

 Resume content can be tagged with keywords to allow for compiling different